Gary Reed (comics): Caliber Comics relaunch

 In 2014, Reed announced that he was bringing Caliber Comics back, in a partnership formed with Eagle One Media’s Eric Reichart.
 The relaunched company released collections of material originally published by Caliber in addition to all new material.

 Personal life

 Reed lived in a suburb of Detroit with his wife, Jennifer.
 They had four daughters.
 In addition to his freelance writing, Reed taught various biology-related courses at several community colleges in his area.
 In 2012, Reed was presented with a special Shel Dorf Award for his contributions to the comic industry.

 He died unexpectedly on October 3, 2016, from a heart attack.

+Legacy

+Shortly after Reed's death, the Traverse City, Michigan-based Cherry Capital Comic Con created an award named in Reed's honor, the Gary Reed Independent Creator of the Year Award.